Dividend Power Score

 Leadership & Governance

-- Richard Kellam – President & Chief Executive Officer
+- Richard Kellam – President and Chief Executive Officer